 - No evidence that folic acid with or without vitamin B12 improves cognitive function of unselected elderly people with or without dementia.
 Long-term supplementation may benefit cognitive function of healthy older people with high homocysteine levels

 - No evidence of benefit of Acetyl-l-carnitine for dementia

-- There is currently insufficient evidence of the effects of Huperzine A for Alzheimer's disease (AD).
+- There is currently no high quality evidence to support the use of Huperzine A for the treatment of vascular dementia.